devopsacademyau/academy/classes/03class/docker/README.md

 An image is supposed to have everything required(pre-requisites and binaries) to run a specific application.
 Ideally we target for very small images, to make the container as much portable as possible.

 Below we have three examples of a Dockerfile that creates an image with the same purpose, but the difference on how the image is created(which instructios we have on the Dockerfile) can make a huge difference in the final result.
-Let's build three docker images with those Dockerfiles.
+Let's build three Docker images with those Dockerfiles.

 ```
 docker build -t image:01 -f artifacts/Dockerfile.Image1 .